snjoer/Douban_Crawler/README.md

    ![](https://github.com/Rafael-Cheng/Douban_Crawler/blob/master/architecture.png)

    \* the required data of a movie contains:
    1. Name
    2. Director
    3. Release Time
    4. Country

-## Featues
+## Features

    * Distributed Crawling: Given that the data is of overwhelming size, distributed cralwing is inevitable for our project.